elasticio/outlook/README.md

 Before using this component certain Microsoft Graph scopes need to be defined for your application.
 This can be done via https://apps.dev.microsoft.com.

-For the current version of this component, user consent needs to be provided before using the component.
-See here for more information: https://docs.microsoft.com/en-us/azure/active-directory/active-directory-v2-scopes .
-For many use cases, admin consent will likely be the most suitable version.
+The complete list of scopes required by the component is: "calendars.read calendars.readwrite contacts.read mail.read mail.send user.read".

-The "Contacts" trigger requires the "openid offline_access calendars.read contacts.read user.read" scopes.
+Out of these, "openid offline_access calendars.read contacts.read user.read" scopes are needed by the "getContacts" trigger.
-The "createEvent" action requires the "Calendar.ReadWrite" scope.
+The "calendars.readwrite" scope is needed by the "createEvent" action

 ## Known issues and limitations